trbaker/GIStandards/overview.md

 For this study, over 3,500 standards documents where obtained from states' departments of education.
 Documents were either downloaded in or converted to the portable document format (PDF) standard.
 Documents were both searched for keywords and total words were counted.
 Word counts look for runs of letters, separated by a space.
 This generally works well, although tables can be problematic.
 Extensive footers throughout a document can skew the practical total word count.
 Finally, the identifiers used in standards (e.g. C.1.234f) can be counted as one or more words, depending on how the indicator string is written.
 Total word count is important as it becomes the denominator in determing a state's comparable score.

 Documents archived include:
-- Core, Content, or Performance tandards
+- Core, content, or performance standards
 - Frameworks
 - Course or programs of study (CTE)
 - Assessment blueprints (CTE)

 Documents not included:
 - Progressions
+- Crosswalks
 - Introductions (unless a part of an above document)
-- “placemat” standards (unless no other standards documents were found)
+- Placemat standards (unless no other standards documents were found)

 The majority of documents used in CTE are course or program of study descriptions, while the core academic disciplines use content standards.
 By and large, social studies standards vary more greatly (in content and form) from state to state than the other three academic areas.